 This information could be life saving.
 I hope you’ll bookmark this list or save some of the emergency clinic phone numbers in your contacts.
 In this list there are 5 emergency vet hospitals that are open 24 hours a day, 7 days a week, 365 days a year!

 Below that, you’ll find another 11 vets who offer extended hours at night, on weekends and holidays.

 Depending on where you live in the Pittsburgh area, one of the vet clinics in surrounding communities like Morgantown or Wheeling, WV might be closest to you.
 Every facility on this list can be trusted for their compassionate care during an emergency.

 Pittsburgh Area Emergency Vet Hospitals: Open 24/7/365

-These emergency care vet clinics treat all kinds of injuries, are equipped for surgery or overnight observation.
-They also provide some of the best speciality care in our area thanks to their thanks to their veterinary oncologists, cardiologists, neurologists and more.
+These emergency care vet clinics treat all kinds of injuries and are equipped for surgery or overnight observation.
+They also provide some of the best specialty care in our area thanks to their veterinary oncologists, cardiologists, neurologists and more.

 Pittsburgh Veterinary Specialty & Emergency Center NORTH (PVSEC)